Sega Saturn

 1996

 Guardian Heroes is a side-scrolling beat ’em up, but it’s much more than a Golden Axe clone.
 The use of RPG elements helps it stand out from other games in the genre.
 For instance, players can earn experience points to increase attributes like strength and hit points.
-These added RPG elements don’t slow the game down though.
+These added RPG elements don’t slow the game down, though.
 In fact, Guardian Heroes is actually one of the most intense games in its genre, thanks to its Street Fighter-inspired super moves.
 The surprisingly deep story mode has multiple paths to follow, each with their own corresponding final boss.
 One path even leads to Golden Silver from Treasure’s Gunstar Heroes!
 There are over 30 stages in total, and you’ll have to play through the game several times to see them all.
 Naturally, the story mode can be played by two people simultaneously, but the multiplayer aspect doesn’t stop there.
 As one of the few games to use the Saturn’s multiplayer adapter, Guardian Heroes‘ versus mode actually allows for six people to play at the same time.
-Even better, players will have the option of choosing from nearly any character they’ve come across in the story mode – including the many massive screen-filling bosses!
-Guardian Heroes is easily one of the coolest games ever released on the Saturn.
+Even better, players will have the option of choosing from nearly any character they’ve come across in the story mode – including the massive screen-filling bosses!
+Guardian Heroes is easily one of the coolest games ever released on the Saturn, and I wish more games would incorporate saxophones into their sound design.

 4